 Harry Glorikian: Welcome to the Money ball medicine podcast.
 I’m your host Harry Glorikian This series is all about the data-driven transformation of healthcare and life sciences landscape.
 Each episode we dive deep through one-on-one interviews with leaders in the new cost-conscious, value-based healthcare economy.
 We look at the challenges and opportunities they’re facing, and their predictions for the years to come.

-he tech and radiology communities expect artificial intelligence to transform medical imaging, providing better services at lower costs.
+The tech and radiology communities expect artificial intelligence to transform medical imaging, providing better services at lower costs.
 For example, if you’re getting an MRI an AI program can improve the analysis leading to better treatment.
 Today’s radiologists face a deluge of data as they serve patients, the work can be tedious making it prone to error.
 The remarkable power of today’s computers has raised the question of whether humans should even act as radiologists.

 The reality is that the two working together are much better than one or the other alone.
 Imagine what would normally take 45 minutes to do by a human alone can be done in a few seconds when applying these technologies.
 My next guest Fabien Becker’s is the CEO of Arterys.
-A medical imaging start-up that is creating products at the intersection of artificial intelligence, cloud and medical imaging.
-They are one of the companies at the forefront bringing a web-based medical imaging analytics platform powered by AI to the market.
+A medical imaging start-up that is creating products at the intersection of cloud and AI in medical imaging.
+They are one of the companies at the forefront bringing a web-based medical AI imaging analytics platform powered by AI to the market.

-Fabien has led the growth of the company from 4 cofounders to a team of 100 today.
+Fabien has led the growth of the company from 4 co-founders to a team of 100 today.
 The company has become a pioneer in cloud-based medical imaging software, offering the first FDA-cleared, end-to-end cloud infrastructure for medical imaging.
-Fabian’s vision for the company is to accelerate data driven medicine by building precision medicine tools, based on the consistent quantification of medical image features in combination with molecular, genomic and patient history data.
+Fabian’s vision for the company is to accelerate data-driven medicine by building precision medicine tools, based on the consistent quantification of medical image features in combination with molecular, genomic and patient history data.
 Fabien holds a PhD in quantum physics from the University of Cambridge, and a Master of Business from Stanford University.
 Fabien, welcome to the show.

 Harry Glorikian: Fabien tell me about Arterys.

-Fabien Beckers: Yeah, Arterys so we created a company six years ago, now its working since then and the vision and the mission that we have is really to try to spend some healthcare, and to make it truly data-driven and we really realized today that the main issue clinical diagnosis as a whole and especially medical imaging comes from the fact that I think today’s infrastructure is really not what you call in a pre-internet mode.
+Fabien Beckers: Yeah, Arterys so we created a company six years ago, now it’s working since then and the vision and the mission that we have is really to try to spend some healthcare, and to make it truly data-driven and we really realized today that the main issue clinical diagnosis as a whole and especially AI in medical imaging comes from the fact that I think today’s infrastructure is really not what you call in a pre-internet mode.
 You have all these computers lying around try to make sure they’re connected and therefore thin positions don’t have all the power and all the right tools.
 That they need to really be enabled as we think they should be and could be.

 And so, when we go out the rest is instead of building more workstations and more computers that we deploy on-site.
 We are trying to bring the image into the web, and we think we can bring it to power the Internet’s really helped position, and so instead of being a local machine.
-It’s just use a browser you just use your browser to get images.
+It just uses a browser you just use your browser to get images.
 The data into the cloud while preserving data privacy and then therefore you have in the background an enormous and limited amount of computation to do the work that you can do.

-But then now in second rather than minutes or hours and so yeah they I to basically prepare the case for the physician, and the who can override and change anything they want.
+But then now in second rather than minutes or hours and so yeah they basically prepare the case for the physician and the who can override and change anything they want.
 So but it still saves enormous amount of time up to seventy percent in some cases, and then the report goes back with an illegal workflow to whatever reporting structure or whatever dated is long.
 And it can be shared with anyone they want also because it’s a web-based platform.
-So by doing that we think we’re going to equalize and democrat size quotes of care around the world, and enable relates you have better accuracy and better productivity a lower cost for healthcare and medical imaging.
+So by doing that we think we’re going to equalize and democrat size quotes of care around the world, and enable relates you have better accuracy and better productivity a lower cost for healthcare and AI in medical imaging.

 Harry Glorikian: So you started in cardiac and now I’ve you know you’re moving to other areas within oncology.
 But what are the ultimate goals of the company.